bigmoosedev/repo-man/README.md

 <h1>Repo-Man: Web App Security Toolkit</h1>

 <p>
-    SneakyPeeky is a collection of lightweight Python scripts for discovering potentially sensitive files and directories, subdomain enumeration, and basic web vulnerability scanning on web applications.
+Repo-Man is a collection of lightweight Python scripts for discovering potentially sensitive files and directories, subdomain enumeration, and basic web vulnerability scanning on web applications.
 The toolkit checks a list of known file paths, looks for common configuration files, log files, and other sensitive files that may have been accidentally exposed.
 Additionally, it provides subdomain enumeration and basic vulnerability scanning functionalities.
 </p>

 <h2>Features</h2>